 The process begins with a free consultation where Gart engages with the client to understand their specific IT infrastructure requirements, challenges, and goals.
 This initial discussion helps establish a foundation for collaboration and allows Gart to gather essential information for the project.

-Than Gart conducts a comprehensive project technical audit.
+Then Gart conducts a comprehensive project technical audit.
 This involves a detailed analysis of the client's existing IT infrastructure, systems, and processes.
 The audit helps identify strengths, weaknesses, and areas for improvement, providing valuable insights to tailor the outsourcing solution.

 Based on the consultation and technical audit, we here at Gart work closely with the client to define clear project targets.
 This includes establishing specific objectives, timelines, and deliverables that align with the client's business objectives and IT requirements.

-Implementation phase involves deploying the necessary resources, tools, and technologies to execute the outsourcing solution effectively.
+The implementation phase involves deploying the necessary resources, tools, and technologies to execute the outsourcing solution effectively.
 Our experienced professionals manage the transition process, ensuring a seamless integration of the outsourced IT infrastructure into the client's operations.

 Throughout the outsourcing process, Gart maintains comprehensive documentation to track progress, changes, and updates.
 Regular reports are generated and shared with the client, providing insights into project milestones, performance metrics, and any relevant recommendations.
 This transparent approach allows for effective communication and ensures that the project stays on track.